ShinjanM/Graphene_Layer_Resistance/README.md

-# Graphene_Layer_Resistance
+# 4 probe measurements in bilayer sheets

-Calculating resistance of bilayer grahene sheets aprroximating them as a coupled network of resistors.
+Calculating resistance of bilayer systems aprroximating them as a coupled network of resistors.
+Each layer is assumed to have uniform values for the value of each resistor element.

 ## Input paramters
 The input paramters are specified in the file **input.dat**.